 Waffles, fries, chocolate and beer – Brussels is a foodie’s dream, but there’s also a lot more to consume in the city than just food.
-And with a range of fare types on our coaches from just £14 one-way, you can enjoy affordable travel to the continent.
+And with a range of fare types on our coaches from just £13 one-way, you can enjoy affordable travel to the continent.
 Even if you’re only booking three days in advance, you could enjoy extra discounts if you’re able to be flexible with journey times.
+Please see our Belgian timetable for more information.

 See how cheap tickets to Brussels can be, and save that spending money for your stomach.